Tuesday, 4 May 2021

-The brutal repression of the Kurdish movement in Iran by the Islamic regime during the early 1980s was a significant blow to the movement.
-Subsequently, Kurdish political parties managed to regroup and build a presence in Iraqi Kurdistan and the diaspora in Europe, but their efforts to re-establish themselves in Rojhelat (Iranian Kurdistan) have faced many barriers.
-In the past decade, however, we have witnessed more robust efforts by the Kurdish political parties to increase their activities in Rojhelat.
-Kurdish popular opposition to the Islamic regime continued and manifested during various incidents of mass protests in the past decade.
-There has been an increase in Kurdish cultural activities in Iran during the past two decades as well.
-This event will unpack some of the cultural and political developments taking place in Rojhelat and assess the domestic and regional factors that have been influencing their evolution.
+Although the Kurdish movement in Iran has a venerable history, the brutal state repression during the early 1980s delivered a significant blow that left the movement fragmented.
+The subsequent efforts by the Kurdish political parties to regroup and build a presence in Iraqi Kurdistan and the diaspora in Europe has succeeded to a certain extent, but their efforts to re-establish themselves in Rojhelat have faced many barriers.
+In the past decade, there were manifestations of widespread Kurdish opposition to the Islamic regime and instances of mass protests.
+Also, there has been an increase in Kurdish cultural activities in Iran during the past two decades.
+The meeting focused on highlighting the factors that have been affecting the political and social developments in Rojhelat.
+The international coverage of the situation in Rojhelat and some of the recent political events and processes were also covered.
+It sought to elucidate the domestic and regional factors and developments that have been influencing Kurdish politics in Rojhelat.

 Dr Kamran Matin is a senior lecturer in International Relations at Sussex University, UK, where he teaches international history, international theory, and Middle East politics.
 He is the author of Recasting Iranian Modernity: International Relations and Social Change (Routledge, 2013) and co-editor of Historical Sociology and World History: Uneven and Combined Development over the Longue Durée (Rowman & Littlefield International, 2016), and several articles and op-eds on Kurdish politics.
 He is currently working on a manuscript provisionally entitled Between Class and Nation: Kurdish Communism in the Revolutionary Iran, 1968-1991.
 Kamran is also the co-editor of Palgrave’s Minorities in West Asia and North Africa (MWANA) series.